topelab/Core.Resolver/readme.md

 ## Changes

+### 1.7.1

+- Upgrade Microsoft.Extensions.DependencyInjection to 8.0.1
+- Upgrade Microsoft.Extensions.Hosting to 8.0.1
+- Upgrade Autofac to 8.1.1

 ### 1.7.0

 - **New** scoped resolvers: When creating a resolver, is possible to pass a Scope and then use this scope to resolve.